saoudimassi/HomeTestList/README.md

 ## Getting Started

-This function get the partionning of different lists with peer or odd size and also give the sub lists with peer or odd size.
+This function gets the partionning of different lists with peer or odd size and also gives the sub lists with peer or odd size.
-This function manage the different exception cases such as the negative size given on parameter.
+This function manages the different exception cases such as the negative size given on parameter.

 ## Acknowledgments